The siege of Leningrad started on 8 September 1941, and was finally lifted on 27 January 1944. Source: RIA Novosti

 That summer, I quickly realized that I had much to learn about the true sacrifice that Leningraders made to withstand our common enemy.
 I vividly remember visiting the Monument to the Heroic Defenders of Leningrad and the somber gravesites of the Piskarivoskoye Memorial Ceremony, which seemed to stretch forever.
 To this day, I can still hear in my head the somber music that played at the gravesites.

 Your city’s resistance to the blockade showed the bravery and endurance of the Russian people in overcoming a massive military assault and severe food shortages that led to starvation.
 As St. Petersburg celebrates that crucial victory over Nazi Germany’s Army, we join in mourning for those who perished and admiring those who survived and rebuilt the city.
-Among the U.S. officials who plan to attend the anniversary ceremony is Admiral Bruce Clingan, commander of U.S. Naval Forces in Europe and Africa.
+Among the U.S. officials who plan to attend the

 As the number of survivors who endured the Siege of Leningrad dwindles with each anniversary, it is important for succeeding generations to commemorate those terrible 900 days from 1941-44 and to consider what that feat of endurance still means to Russia today, seven decades later.